Three Days Before Christmas

 "I know all about Christmas, Timothy, but there's no room for it here, as states The Rules," was the principal's final word.
 He would hear no more.
-"Ah, but," the principal continued, smiling, perhaps hoping to calm Timothy's disappointment, "Think of it as an extended time off for your 'holiday.'"
+"Ah, but," the principal continued, smiling, perhaps hoping to calm Timothy's disappointment, "Think of it as extended time off for your 'holiday.'"

 Nevertheless, tears swelled Timothy's eyes as he waited for his ride home; his Merry Christmas sweatshirt still unremoved.

-(Jesus removed from this public school; that evil one aspiring a hateful glare applauded at his plan gaining momentum, and the new Rules enforced throughout the land where right has become wrong and wrong right.)
+(Jesus removed from this public school; that evil one aspiring a hateful glare applauded at his plan gaining momentum, and the new Rules enforced throughout the land where the right has become wrong and wrong right.)

 A Saddened Joy

 Christmas Day finally arrives at Mid-central with the excited anticipation of all, particularly those who believe in its blessed reality – young and old alike.
 Too joyous a day to be feeling low, but that is the case with Jessi Whitcombe this day.
 Rather than gift opening around the Christmas tree, it's at Jessi's bedside.
-In spite of her illness, however, she experiences an inner peace and joy, realizing the meaning of this special day.
+In spite of her illness, however, she experiences inner peace and joy, realizing the meaning of this special day.
 Even though, this Christmas she carries a burden in her heart for her best friend.

 "How's Timothy doing, Mommy?
 Have you heard?"
 Jessi asked.
 "He's still in the hospital?
 Grammy is there with him, I'm sure?"